Before writing an e-mail, please check if your issue is covered in the sections below.

 Why do I hear a sound every time I copy something to the clipboard?

-When you upgraded from iClip 5.1.x to iClip 5.2, you'll start heaving a "whit" sound every time you copy something.
+When you upgraded from iClip 5.1.x to iClip 5.2, you'll start hearing a "whit" sound every time you copy something.
 That sound is made after iClip has detected that something has been copyied into the clipboard and has added it to iClip.
 To turn this sound off, open iClip's Preferences via its menu and uncheck the Play Sounds when iClip records and pastes clippings box under the Miscellaneous tab.

 You can also customize the sounds.